intel-iot-devkit/iotkit-comm-c/tutorials/application.md

 Above, the created service service publishes a randomly selected ambient temperature once every 2 seconds.
-In the below block of service spec validation code you will notice WaitToAdvertiseService() takes two arguments: spec, a specification for the service you want to create and a callback, which is invoked with an instance of the created service.
+In the below block of service spec validation code you will notice advertiseServiceBlocking() takes two arguments: spec, a specification for the service you want to create and a callback, which is invoked with an instance of the created service.
 At this point, it is important to understand the following things about creating a service using iotkit-comm